iqbalmorshed/dotfiles/PRE-RESET.md

 - [ ] **iCloud Drive** → confirm signed in with personal Apple ID, files are syncing
 - [ ] **Dropbox** (if used) → confirm signed into personal account, not work

+### Chrome profiles (sync-based)

+Chrome passwords on macOS are encrypted with a key in the macOS Keychain, so a raw file-copy of `~/Library/Application Support/Google/Chrome/` is **not** a valid backup.
+Use Sync.

+For each **personal** profile:

+- [x] Signed in with personal Google account → Chrome Sync enabled → "Sync everything" (done 2026-05-25)
+- [ ] Confirm `chrome://settings/syncSetup` shows "Synced to <account>" with a recent timestamp for each personal profile
+- [ ] (Optional, recommended) Set a sync passphrase: Settings → Sync and Google services → Encryption options.
+Zero-knowledge encryption for passwords, but no recovery if forgotten — only enable if the passphrase is in your password manager
+- [ ] (Insurance) Export passwords once via `chrome://password-manager/settings` → CSV → save to flash drive.
+Shred the CSV after successful import on the new Mac

+For the **work** profile (will not survive reset):

+- [ ] Identify which profile directory corresponds to the work email — open `~/Library/Application Support/Google/Chrome/Local State` (JSON), look at `profile.info_cache`, match name/email to directory (`Default`, `Profile 1`, etc.)
+- [ ] In the work profile, open `chrome://password-manager` — verify no personal passwords drifted in.
+If any did, copy them out to the matching personal profile
+- [ ] Export work profile bookmarks to HTML → review in a text editor → manually port over any personal bookmarks that landed there
+- [ ] In Chrome work profile: Settings → "You and Google" → Turn off sync **first**, then Sign out.
+Order matters — signing out before disabling sync can purge local state before sync finishes
+- [ ] Chrome → profile picker → Manage profiles → Remove the work profile

+**Sessions / open tabs:** the literal `Sessions/` files don't port across machines (paths and profile IDs are baked in).
+Handled via the TabMe extension — categorized tabs exported and saved to `~/Dropbox/config_backup/`. ✓ done.

 ---

 ## Stage 6 — Run the inventory snapshot